Winningone/AutoSellEverything/README.md

 | 7      | Heirloom  | heirloom               |

 /asquality remove <quality> — Removes a rarity level from the list of sellable item qualities.

 /asquality list — Displays the currently enabled item rarity levels that will be automatically sold.

 /asquality all — Enables selling for all rarity levels.

 /asquality none — Disables selling for all rarity levels.

 /asquality add <quality> — Adds a rarity level to the list of sellable item qualities.

----

-# Supported Client

-This addon is tested on Warmane: Wrath of the Lich King